 The keto diet is a strict and restrictive diet that drastically reduces daily carbohydrate intake.
 To achieve ketosis, consume 70-80% fat, 20-25% protein, and 5-10% carbohydrates.
 In contrast, a traditional diet is 55% carbohydrates, 30% fat, and 15% protein.
 Reducing carbohydrates aims to put the body into a state of ketosis, where it uses ketone bodies to derive energy from fats instead of relying on sugar.

-To summarize, ketosis consists of forcing your body to draw on fat reserves for energy, depriving it of its usual source, carbohydrates.
+To summarise, ketosis consists of forcing your body to draw on fat reserves for energy, depriving it of its usual source, carbohydrates.

 Stick to fatty fish, nuts, and low-carb veggies like greens, tomatoes, and peppers.
 Avoid wheat-based cereals, white pasta, white rice, many fruits, and sugary drinks.